 Canadian Health Survey on Children and Youth (CHSCY)

-- to provide current, detailed and ongoing health-related information on children and youth at the national, provincial and territorial levels
+- provide current, detailed, and ongoing health-related information on Canadian children and youth;

 The data collected will be used by Statistics Canada, Health Canada and the Public Health Agency of Canada, provincial and territorial ministries of Health, as well as by other federal and provincial departments.
 The information collected from respondents will be used to monitor, plan, implement and evaluate programs to improve the health of Canadian children and youth.
 Researchers from various fields are also interested in the survey data and will use the information to conduct research into the various factors that affect the health and well-being of children and youth in Canada.